 I ordered two after the fellow at the counter suggested one might not be enough, and he was right.
 The Biff Burger is served in one of those clear sandwich bags.

 At first, I thought, did they run out of wax paper?
-Come on, fellas, no need to get lazy, so rather than assume, I asked and was told it was to keep all the juices inside.
+Come on, fellas, there’s no need to get lazy.
+So rather than assume, I asked and was told it was to keep all the juices inside.
 It makes sense!

 There’s a great charbroil taste permeating throughout the burger.
 Then you have this tangy sauce, almost like a BBQ sauce coming through.